 Keeping Paws Clean And Healthy

-• Make sure to check for grass seeds, especially between the toes as they can cause serious problems if left unchecked.
+- Check for grass seeds, especially between the toes as they can cause serious problems if left unchecked.
 If your dog has lots of hair around the feet, trimming the hair around the paws and between the pads will help to spot any issues, provide better grip on surfaces and prevent debris and grit from getting caught in the hair and causing irritation.

-• Just like us, dogs can suffer from dry, cracked skin as the weather turns colder.
+- Just like us, dogs can suffer from dry, cracked skin as the weather turns colder.
 Use a soothing specialist balm for dogs to keep their nose and paws soft and moisturised and to help create a barrier against the cold.

-Taking Care Of Their Eyes And Ears
+Taking Care of Your Dog's Eyes And Ears

 Autumn isn’t just about pretty leaves – allergens like mould and pollen can irritate your dog’s eyes and ears.

-• Use gentle products for eye and ear care to keep them clean and free of debris.
+- Use gentle products for eye and ear care to keep them clean and free of debris.
 Regular care of these sensitive areas will prevent itching and discomfort, especially after breezy autumn walks.

-• Bull nose scissors and thinning scissors are ideal for trimming the hair away from the eyes and tidying up fluffy ears to help air flow and prevent infections caused by damp and dirt.
+- Bull nose scissors and thinning scissors are ideal for trimming the hair away from the eyes and tidying up fluffy ears to help air flow and prevent infections caused by damp and dirt.

 Parasite Protection